 The last verse of Purgatorio 26, referring to Arnaut Daniel, is “Poi s’ascose nel foco che li affina” (Then he hid himself in the fire that refines them [Purg.
 26.148]).
-In Purgtorio 27 we learn that the refining fire of the seventh terrace must be confronted by every soul that passes beyond the terraces of purgatory.
+In Purgtorio 27 we learn that the refining fire of the seventh terrace must be confronted by every soul who passes beyond the terraces of Purgatory.
 In other words, the fire of the seventh terrace is not only the designated punishment of the terrace of lust; it burns away and “refines” any remaining inclination to vice in all souls as they complete purgation.

 Volsersi verso me le buone scorte; e Virgilio mi disse: «Figliuol mio, qui può esser tormento, ma non morte.
 Ricorditi, ricorditi!
 E se io sovresso Gerion ti guidai salvo, che farò ora presso più a Dio?» (Purg.
 27.19-24)